Vineet-Sharma29/IPL-Stats-Analysis-Dashboard/README.md

 # ipl

-This project analyses IPL data from 2008 to 2016, and gives graphical display of various statistics.
+This project analyses IPL data from 2008 to 2016, and gives graphical display of the data.
 It uses following frameworks and  libraries :-

 * VueJS
 * NodeJS